JoshNourse/ProcessInsightFutureBlog/PowerQuery/PnP_PowerQuery_DateTable_Overview.md

 Dynamic:  Use the data returned in the report to automatically set date range.

-Query the fact table, find the first and last dates in specified columns and create a list of dates between them.
+Query the fact table, find the first and last dates in specified columns, and create a list of dates between them.
 Honestly a great way to get the most compact and efficient date table.
 For the application of a generalized template on model where the fact tables may change and perspective could transition from past to future it is difficult to implement at this stage.
 Once a report model is generated and the performance of the date table needs tuned, this method could be implemented more effectively. ** Note: the parameters to generate these dynamic start and end dates are defined outside of this script but once defined can be substituted into the "USE ME"parameters.

  Here is a great write up on how to implement this dynamic range via parameters that I was able to get working: https://www.ehansalytics.com/blog/2019/3/17/create-a-dynamic-date-table-in-power-query

-**Mixed:  Which is what I actually decided to use for the template.** I know the data will not have dates prior to 2015 but I do what the table to grow dynamically into the future.
+**Mixed:  Which is what I actually decided to use for the template.** I know the data will not have dates prior to 2015 but I do want the table to grow dynamically into the future.
 I have chosen to use the "Static Start Date" and include all dates through the "End Next Year" to accommodate some short term forecasting.
 As a general purpose template calendar table this should hold up for most situations.

  To update the range, just set the Pointers "Start Date USE ME" and "End Date USE ME" to deferent targets.